 NC Dance Festival Season performances

-Goal: To showcase the range of choreographic perspectives and the quality of dance being created by NC dance artists, in fully produced performances.
-We are looking for dance work in contemporary dance genres that demonstrates a willingness to take artistic risks, provides unique perspectives on current art and culture, expresses a clear creative vision, and demonstrates strong performance quality.
-This season, we are especially interested in dance works that are “in conversation” or collaboration with other art forms or other artists.
+For the 2026-27 performance season, we will present one new or existing dance work and 2-3 short dance films in collaboration with Greenhill Gallery’s exhibit TERRA, and a daytime performance for school groups.
+We are looking for dance work and dance film in contemporary dance genres that demonstrates a willingness to take artistic risks, provides unique perspectives on current art and culture, expresses a clear creative vision, and demonstrates strong performance quality.

-In an effort to nurture NC choreographers, build a network of dance artists, and support the development of high-quality dance work, the NC Dance Festival will select choreographers to be artists-in-residence in Dance Project’s Greensboro studio or Durham’s Barriskill Dance Theatre School’s studio during the 2025-26 season.
-2 tracks are available: Embark (6 months; June 2025-Jan 2026) and Explore (1 year; June 2025-June 2026).
-Both tracks provide space, peer support, and professional development to dance artists who are looking to create new work, explore new territory, develop an artistic practice, and/or gain additional experience developing their craft.
+In an effort to nurture NC choreographers, build a network of dance artists, and support the development of high-quality dance work, the NC Dance Festival will select choreographers to be artists-in-residence in Dance Project’s Greensboro studio or Durham’s Barriskill Dance Theatre School’s studio during the 2026 season.
+These 8 month residencies (June-December) provide space, peer support, and professional development to dance artists who are looking to create new work, explore new territory, or develop and refine an existing work.

 Creative Collaboration exchange